smitthbrian/Password-Audit-Simulation/README.md

-Password Audit Simulation Project - IT Infrastructure and Auditing
+Password Audit Simulation Project - IT Auditing and Cybersecurity Analytics

-This course project involves a comprehensive password audit simulation aimed at evaluating digital identity management systems against NIST Special Publication 800-63B guidelines.
-It focuses on two case studies: the Superior Scheduling Home Page and Ashley Madison.
+This project simulates a Web Access Logs Audit for Superior Schedules, aimed at demonstrating my knowledge and understanding of auditing and analytics.
+The assignment involved conducting a mock audit to evaluate potential probing activities and indicators of compromise within the company's web access logs.

+Through this simulation, I analyzed various web access patterns and identified vulnerabilities, particularly focusing on known threats such as AndroxGh0st and SYSTEMBC.
+The findings highlight critical insights into the security posture of the organization and underscore the importance of proactive measures to protect against sophisticated attacks.

 Key Features: